mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/i-layout.md

 ---
 title: ILayout interface
-description: Defines operations for objects describing fields in a data structure.
+description: "Defines operations for objects describing fields in a data structure. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Defines operations for objects describing fields in a data structure.